gregoire-badiche/my-first-chatbot/README.md

 If you want to print the TF-IDF scores matrix, run the `src/lib/tfidf.py` file

 By:
-- Gregoire Badiche
+- Grégoire BADICHE
-- Samy gharnaout
+- Samy GHARNAOUT
-- Christine khazaka
+- Christine KHAZAKA
 Class: L1-INT-4